libishm/moveit1_ur/.docker/README.md

 The .docker folder of this repo contains convenience shell scripts for building and running the Docker container.
 These should be run from the root of the repo.

-The Dockefile uses multiple stages to unable features such as STOMP and sensors, see Dockerfile comments for more information.
+The Dockefile uses multiple stages to enable features such as STOMP and RGBD cameras, see Dockerfile comments for more information.

-### Build Image
+## Build Image

 Execute the build image shell script